Kadam-Tushar/Kadam-Tushar.github.io/content/posts/gender-bias.md

 date: '2024-07-15T19:01:54+05:30'
 draft: false
 title: 'The Gender Puzzle in Languages'
-summary: "Languages assign gender in unpredictable ways, making learning a new one feel like rewriting the rules of reality."
+summary: "Ever wondered why languages can't agree on whether a bridge is masculine or feminine?
+The fascinating world of grammatical gender and how it shapes our thinking."
-tags: ["language", 'gender','bias','technical']
+tags: ["language", 'gender','bias','technical', 'linguistics', 'culture']
 categories: ["blog"]
 ---

-### Why Do Languages Disagree on Genders?

-Ever tried learning a new language and messed up the gender of a word?
-Turns out, it’s not just you—it’s a built-in headache.
-Some languages make you assign a gender to everything, while others just don’t care.
-And if your mother tongue is one of those carefree ones, learning a gendered language is like suddenly needing to put a gender tag on every object in your house.

-Wait, Why Does Hindi Have Genders and English Doesn’t?
-{{< figure src="/images/lang_title.png" title="" align=center >}}

-Let’s break it down:

-English: **"He plays"** vs. ***"She plays"** —same verb, no drama.
+## When Languages Have Gender Identity Crises

+Picture this: You're learning Spanish, finally getting the hang of it, when suddenly your teacher drops a bombshell: "In Spanish, bridges are masculine, but in German, they're feminine."

+Wait, what?
+How can the same object have different genders in different languages?
+And why do some languages even bother with this gender business while others don't?

+This isn't just a linguistic quirk, it's a window into how different cultures see the world.
+Let me take you on a journey through the fascinating, sometimes frustrating, world of grammatical gender.

+## The Great Gender Divide

+If you're a native English speaker, you probably think gender is simple: he, she, it.
+Done.
+But try learning Hindi, and suddenly you're juggling masculine and feminine forms for everything:

+- **English**: "He plays" vs "She plays" - same verb, no drama
-Hindi: ***"लड़का खेल रहा है"** vs. **"लड़की खेल रही है"** —suddenly, your verb has an identity crisis (रहा vs. रही).
+- **Hindi**: "लड़का खेल रहा है" vs "लड़की खेल रही है" — suddenly your verb has an identity crisis (रहा vs रही)

 For speakers of genderless languages like English, Bengali, or Malayalam, learning Hindi feels like getting a crash course in object identity politics.
-Meanwhile, Hindi speakers learning English feel like something is missing—where’s the gender info?
+Meanwhile, Hindi speakers learning English feel like something is missing, where's the gender info?

+{{< figure src="/images/lang_title.png" title="The gender complexity across different languages" align=center >}}

+## India's Gender Mosaic

+Here's where it gets really interesting.
+India isn't just one country linguistically it's a continent of language families, each with its own gender philosophy:

-### How Indian Languages Handle Gender
+### The Gender Spectrum in Indian Languages

-Turns out, not all Indian languages handle gender the same way.
-Some are rigid, some are flexible, and some just don’t bother.
-Here’s the breakdown:
+**Binary Systems (Masculine & Feminine)**

-Binary Gender (Masculine & Feminine) – Hindi, Punjabi
+- Hindi, Punjabi
+- *Think of it as a strict two-party system*

+**Flexible Triads (Masculine, Feminine, Neuter)**
-Gender Triad (Masculine, Feminine, Neuter – Subjective) – Marathi, Gujarati
+- Marathi, Gujarati
+- *The middle ground—not too rigid, not too loose*

+**Rule-Based Triads**
-Gender Triad (Masculine, Feminine, Neuter – Rule-Based) – Tamil, Kannada
+- Tamil, Kannada

-Only Gendered Pronouns – Malayalam

-Completely Gender Neutral (Pronouns & Verbs) – Bengali, Odia
+- *Follows logic (mostly)—if it ends with 'a', it's masculine; 'i', feminine*

+**Gender Minimalists**
+- Malayalam (only gendered pronouns)
+- Bengali, Odia (completely gender-neutral)

+This diversity creates some hilarious (and frustrating) situations:

+- **"समय" (time)** is masculine in Hindi, but **"वेळ" (time)** is feminine in Marathi
+- A Marathi speaker might call a table "she" while a Hindi speaker insists it's "he"
-This means a Marathi speaker might trip over Hindi because Marathi assigns different genders to the same word.
-Example: "समय" (time) is masculine in Hindi, but "वेळ" (time) is feminine in Marathi!
-And Tamil speakers, who rely on rule-based gender assignment, might find Hindi’s subjective approach totally arbitrary.
+- Tamil speakers, who rely on rule-based gender assignment, find Hindi's subjective approach totally arbitrary

-### When Languages Disagree on Gender
+## When Languages Disagree

-Learning a new gendered language when your first language is also gendered is an extra level of fun (read: chaos).
+Learning a new gendered language when your first language is also gendered is like playing linguistic Twister—with extra confusion.
 The problem?
 Different languages assign gender based on cultural perceptions, not logic.

-For instance:
+This is my favorite example of linguistic gender chaos:

-Spanish: "Bridge" is masculine → Spanish speakers describe it as "strong and big."
+- **Spanish**: "El puente" (masculine) → Spanish speakers describe bridges as "strong and big"

-German: "Bridge" is feminine → Germans describe it as "elegant and fragile."
+- **German**: "Die Brücke" (feminine) → Germans describe bridges as "elegant and fragile"

-Hindi: "Sun" (सूरज) is masculine, but in German, the sun is feminine (die Sonne)!
+Same object, completely different cultural associations!

+And consider the sun's identity crisis:
+- **Hindi**: "सूरज" (masculine) — the powerful, life-giving sun
+- **German**: "Die Sonne" (feminine) — the gentle, nurturing sun

-Basically, your brain is trained to see some words as masculine and others as feminine, and then—boom!—new language, new rules.
-No wonder it feels weird.
+Your brain gets trained to see certain words as masculine or feminine, then—boom!—new language, new rules.
+No wonder it feels like your linguistic GPS is malfunctioning.

-### Measuring Gender Confusion

-Short answer: Yes.
-I got curious and crunched some data.
-Here’s what I found:
+## The Science of Confusion

+I got curious about just how much languages disagree on gender, so I decided to measure it.
+Here's what I discovered:

+I created a **Gender Disagreement Score** by translating 200 common English nouns into different languages and checking how often their genders differed.
+Higher scores mean more mismatches—aka, more confusion for language learners.

+{{< figure src="/images/lang_score.png" title="Gender disagreement scores across language families" align=center >}}

+**Key Findings:**

-North Indian languages have high gender disagreements with South Indian languages.
+1. **North vs South Indian languages** have high gender disagreements

-Marathi and Gujarati are stuck in the middle—disagreeing with both.
+2. **Marathi and Gujarati** are stuck in the middle—disagreeing with both sides

-Dravidian languages (Tamil, Telugu) follow their own logic, making them extra unique.
+3. **Dravidian languages** (Tamil, Telugu) follow their own logic, making them extra unique

-Foreign languages (except German) mostly have only two genders, leading to high mismatch scores with Hindi.
+4. **Foreign languages** (except German) mostly have only two genders, leading to high mismatch scores with Hindi

-We calculated a **Gender Disagreement Score** by translating 200 common English nouns into different languages and checking how often their genders differed.
-Higher scores mean more mismatches—aka, more confusion.

-{{< figure src="/images/lang_score.png" title="" align=center >}}

-### Does Language Change Your Personality?
+## How Language Shapes Thinking

-Grammatical gender isn’t just about memorizing words—it subtly shapes how you see the world.
-For example, in hot countries like Italy, the sun is seen as strong and masculine.
-But in colder places like Germany, it’s gentle and feminine.
-The words we use influence how we think in ways we don’t even notice.
+Here's the mind-blowing part: grammatical gender isn't just about memorizing words—it subtly shapes how you see the world.

+- **Hot countries like Italy**: The sun is seen as strong and masculine (il sole)
+- **Colder places like Germany**: The sun is gentle and feminine (die Sonne)
+- **The words we use influence how we think** in ways we don't even notice

+Research shows that speakers of gendered languages tend to:
+- Associate certain personality traits with objects based on their grammatical gender
+- Describe objects differently depending on their language's gender assignment
+- Think about abstract concepts in gendered terms

+{{< figure src="/images/lang_effect.png" title="How grammatical gender influences perception" align=center >}}

+## The Takeaway

-So next time you mess up noun genders while speaking a new language, just remember: You’re not just translating words—you’re stepping into a whole new way of thinking.
+So next time you mess up noun genders while speaking a new language, cut yourself some slack.
+You're not just translating words, you're stepping into a whole new way of thinking, a different cultural perspective on reality.

+Understanding grammatical gender helps us:
+- **Appreciate cultural diversity** in how we see the world
+- **Become better language learners** by understanding the logic (or lack thereof)
+- **Recognize our own linguistic biases** and how they shape our thinking

+Yes, grammatical gender can be frustrating.
+But it's also fascinating - a reminder that language isn't just a tool for communication; it's a window into how different cultures organize and understand the world around them.

 And honestly?
-That’s kind of awesome.
+That's kind of awesome.

-{{< figure src="/images/lang_effect.png" title="" align=center >}}
+---

-This blog is adapted from my [LinkedIn post](https://www.linkedin.com/posts/kadam-tushar_gender-blunder-activity-7214934222673756160-NHfK?utm_source=social_share_send&utm_medium=member_desktop_web&rcm=ACoAACaI0W8B1NuW7I6y0Xbog_2homSJ5iJIlw8) and a study I did on gender disagreements in languages.
+*This blog is adapted from my [LinkedIn post](https://www.linkedin.com/posts/kadam-tushar_gender-blunder-activity-7214934222673756160-NHfK?utm_source=social_share_send&utm_medium=member_desktop_web&rcm=ACoAACaI0W8B1NuW7I6y0Xbog_2homSJ5iJIlw8) and a study I did on gender disagreements in languages.
+Have you ever struggled with grammatical gender in a new language?
+Share your experiences in the comments!*